aproplan/aproplan-api-doc/README.md

 * Points (Services/pointService.js)
   * Retrieve the list of points (max 15) of the selected project
   * Update a point by changing its status6
-  * Create a new point
+  * Create a new point by selecting list, due date, subject and the first comment

 To work on objects related to a projects (lists, points, forms...), you need first to select a project with the related sample.
 Then, you need to run the sample "Select a working project by its id".